-His church keeps his picture in a pew and prays he won't be deported
+ICE arrested him.
+His church put his photo in a pew so no one would forget.

 (CNN)His red Nissan is in the church parking lot.

-His picture is on the pew where he loves to sit.
+His picture is on the pew where he loved to sit.

 But Gilles Bikindou wasn't at Greenwood Forest Baptist Church in Cary, North Carolina, last Sunday.

 Or the Sunday before that.
 Or the Sunday before that.
-Or any of the previous Sundays since immigration authorities arrested him last month.
+Or any of the Sundays since immigration authorities arrested him last month.

-His advocates fear Bikindou, 58, could be deported as soon as Friday.

-This week, his pastor came to Atlanta and stood outside the detention center where Bikindou is being held.
-She prayed for officials to have a change of heart.
+This week, his pastor drove to Atlanta and stood outside the detention center where Bikindou was being held.
+She prayed that the officials who planned to deport him would have a change of heart.

 Bikindou has HIV, chronic kidney failure and diabetes.
-He's already suffered health setbacks while in custody, the Rev. Lauren Efird said, and deportation to the Republic of Congo would be a death sentence.
+He'd already suffered health setbacks while in custody, the Rev. Lauren Efird said, and deportation to the Republic of Congo would be a death sentence.

-"Without the life-prolonging medical care he can only receive here," Efird said at Wednesday's vigil, "he will die."
+"Without the life-prolonging medical care he can only receive here," she said, "he will die."

-Bikindou's latest effort to remain in the United States -- an application to block his deportation on humanitarian grounds -- was denied Thursday.
-Immigration and Customs Enforcement officials said Bikindou can get the treatment he needs in his homeland.

-The decision is devastating, Efird says, but she hasn't given up fighting.
-Even if he's deported, she still hopes an immigration judge could reopen Bikindou's case and give him a chance to return.

-"It feels to me like he very much has gotten caught up in the system of an administration that's bent on showing no mercy."

-If it happened to a member of her church, she says, it could happen to someone in yours, too.

-Bikindou's case touches on a number of key issues that are emerging as the Trump administration steps up its immigration crackdown.
+Bikindou's case reflects a number of key issues emerging as the Trump administration steps up its immigration crackdown.

 Among them:

-• Detention of immigrants as they check in with officials
+• Detention of immigrants at regularly scheduled check-ins with officials

 • Concerns about medical care in detention facilities